Titanium abundances in late-type stars I. 1D non-local thermodynamic equilibrium modelling in benchmark dwarfs and

 Titanium abundances in late-type stars have been investigated using 1D model atmospheres and LTE and non-LTE radiative transfer.
 The present work makes use of an extended model atom that includes new quantum data for inelastic collisions with neutral hydrogen.
-Promisingly, it was found that 1D non-LTE models significantly reduce the ionisation imbalance, $\imbalance$, for the Sun (from $-0.06\pm0.05$ to $-0.02\pm0.05$ dex) and the very metal-poor giant HD122563 (from $-0.47\pm0.08$ to $-0.17\pm0.08$ dex), relative to 1D LTE.
-At the same time, however, 1D non-LTE models worsen the ionisation imbalance for the very metal-poor stars HD84937 and HD140283 respectively (by around $0.2$ dex).
+Promisingly, 1D non-LTE models significantly reduce the ionisation imbalance, $\imbalance$, for the Sun (from $-0.06\pm0.05$ to $-0.02\pm0.05$ dex) and the very metal-poor giant HD122563 (from $-0.47\pm0.08$ to $-0.17\pm0.08$ dex), relative to 1D LTE.
+At the same time, however, 1D non-LTE models worsen the ionisation imbalance for the very metal-poor stars HD84937 and HD140283 (by around $0.2$ dex).
 Titanium lines in the mildly metal-poor giant Arcturus were found to form very close to LTE, for which there remains a small ionisation imbalance ($-0.08\pm0.08$ dex).

-These overall conclusions are broadly consistent with what was found previously by \citet{Sitnova_2020}, although the non-LTE effects are slightly larger for \ion{Ti}{I} and smaller for \ion{Ti}{II}.
-This is reassuring, given that the current work uses a different radiative transfer code \balder{} and a more extended model atom that employs newer data for inelastic \ion{Ti}{I} collisions with neutral hydrogen.
+These overall conclusions are broadly consistent with what was previously found by \citet{Sitnova_2020}, although the non-LTE effects are slightly larger for \ion{Ti}{I} and smaller for \ion{Ti}{II}.
+This is reassuring, given that the current work uses a different radiative transfer code, \balder{}, and a more extended model atom that employs newer data for inelastic \ion{Ti}{I} collisions with neutral hydrogen.

 It is quite possible that the residual ionisation imbalances for titanium are in part driven by 3D effects, which are significant for the Sun \citep{scott}.
-The effect may be expected to be even larger for metal-poor stars, for which the steep temperature gradients should enhance the non-LTE overionisation effects \citep{anishFe,nordlander}.
+The effect can be expected to be even larger for metal-poor stars, for which the steep temperature gradients should enhance the non-LTE over-ionisation effects \citep{anishFe,nordlander}.